teresaacsf/ai-illustrator/README.md

 A web application built with Flask and JavaScript that allows users to illustrate their stories using the Stable Diffusion API.
 This project processes user-submitted stories to generate creative prompts through a keyword selection model and sends them to the Stable Diffusion model for illustration.

+## Live Demo
+You can access the live version of the application hosted on PythonAnywhere at [https://teresaacsf.pythonanywhere.com/](https://teresaacsf.pythonanywhere.com/).

 ## Table of Contents

 - [Features](#features)